Alhambra cupola: History

-When the Nasrid government fell, the Palicio del Partal was purchased by private owners and it remained in private hands until after Arthur von Gwinner.

-It is believed based on records that Arthur von Gwinner purchased the Partal with the intentions of continuing to let the artist who resided there to stay.
+When the Nasrid government fell, the Partal Palace was purchased by private owners and it remained in private hands until after Arthur von Gwinner.
+It is believed, based on records, that Arthur von Gwinner purchased the Partal with the intentions of continuing to let the artist who resided there to stay.
 After Owen Jones published his book Plans, Elevations, Sections and Details of the Alhambra(1842-45), London was said to have a fixation on "Alhambraesque" interiors.
 From the 1885 sale records, von Gwinner stated his intention to remove the "old arab ceiling" explicitly.
 He installed the cupola in his personal residence and even moved the cupola with him when he moved.
-Wolfgang Klingler, von Gwinner's grandnephew donated the cupola to the Museum of Islamic Art History in Berlin in January 1977.
+Wolfgang Klingler, von Gwinner's grandnephew, donated the cupola to the Museum of Islamic Art History in Berlin in January 1977.

 Decoration

 The cupola serves entirely decorative purposes, not supporting the domed ceiling at all.
 It is constructed of intricately carved poplar, pine, maple, fir, and cedar woods cut with precision such that the pieces meshing together.

-Stylistically, the cupola is composed in the girih (Persian for knot) structure, beginning in the center with a star that expands to the rest of the dome through more eight-pointed star ‘knots’.
+Stylistically, the cupola is composed in the girih (Persian for "knot") technique, beginning in the center with a star that expands to the rest of the dome through more eight-pointed star "knots".
 Aside from its general structure, the cupola is ornately decorated.
-There are common motifs of similar Islamic Architecture including Murquanas, pinecones and shell rosettes.
-It also includes notable Kufic inscriptions such as “Wala Ghaliba Illa Allah" (And there is no victor except Allah) repeated geometrically within the pattern.
-These motifs strongly tie the cupola to Islamic Architectural motifs.
+There are common motifs of Islamic architecture such as murqarnas, pinecones and shell rosettes.
+It also includes notable Kufic inscriptions such as wala ghaliba illa Allah ("And there is no victor except Allah") repeated geometrically within the pattern.
+These motifs strongly tie the cupola to Islamic architectural motifs.

 The piece now appears to be just wood, but upon closer inspection, it was once covered in pigment.
-Within the butt joints, there are still traces of paints.
-Analysis of pigment in the seams of the cupola even suggest that it was once brightly colored.
+Within the butt joints, there are still traces of paint.
+Analysis of pigment in the seams of the cupola suggest that it was once brightly colored.

-Butt joints and t-shape hand-forged iron nails once held together the piece.
-However, likely within the move to one of von Gwinner's residences more noticeable nails were added.
-These nails have wider, round heads.
-Now looking at the cupola, you can see these nails that were not original to the structure.
+Butt joints and T-shape hand-forged iron nails once held together the piece.
+However, likely during the move to one of von Gwinner's residences, more noticeable nails were added.
+These nails have wider round heads.
+These nails that were not original to the structure are still visible today.